-Sectors specified for protection in the Sector Protection Register and the Sector Protection Register itself can be protected from program and erase operations by asserting the $\overline{WP}$ pin and keeping the pin in its asserted state.
-The Sector Protection Register and any sector specified for protection cannot be erased or reprogrammed as long as the $\overline{WP}$ pin is asserted.
-In order to modify the Sector Protection Register, the $\overline{WP}$ pin must be deasserted.
-If the $\overline{WP}$ pin is permanently connected to GND, then the content of the Sector Protection Register cannot be changed.
-If the $\overline{WP}$ pin is deasserted, or permanently connected to VCC, then the content of the Sector Protection Register can be modified.
+Sectors specified for protection in the Sector Protection Register and the Sector Protection Register itself can be protected from program and erase operations by asserting the \overline{WP} pin and keeping the pin in its asserted state.
+The Sector Protection Register and any sector specified for protection cannot be erased or reprogrammed as long as the \overline{WP} pin is asserted.
+In order to modify the Sector Protection Register, the \overline{WP} pin must be deasserted.
+If the \overline{WP} pin is permanently connected to GND, then the content of the Sector Protection Register cannot be changed.
+If the \overline{WP} pin is deasserted, or permanently connected to V{CC}, then the content of the Sector Protection Register cannot be changed.

-The $\overline{WP}$ pin will override the software controlled protection method but only for protecting the sectors.
-For example, if the sectors were not previously protected by the Enable Sector Protection command, then simply asserting the $\overline{WP}$ pin would enable the sector protection within the maximum specified $t{WPE}$ time.
-When the $\overline{WP}$ pin is deasserted; however, the sector protection would no longer be enabled (after the maximum specified $t{WPD}$ time) as long as the Enable Sector Protection command was not issued while the $\overline{WP}$ pin was asserted.
-If the Enable Sector Protection command was issued before or while the $\overline{WP}$ pin was asserted, then simply deasserting the $\overline{WP}$ pin would not disable the sector protection.
-In this case, the Disable Sector Protection command would need to be issued while the $\overline{WP}$ pin is deasserted to disable the sector protection.
-The Disable Sector Protection command is also ignored whenever the $\overline{WP}$ pin is asserted.
+The \overline{WP} pin will override the software controlled protection method but only for protecting the sectors.
+For example, if the sectors were not previously protected by the Enable Sector Protection command, then simply asserting the \overline{WP} pin would enable the sector protection within the maximum specified t{WPE} time.
+When the \overline{WP} pin is deasserted; however, the sector protection would no longer be enabled (after the maximum specified t{WPD} time) as long as the Enable Sector Protection command was not issued while the \overline{WP} pin was asserted.
+If the Enable Sector Protection command was not issued while the \overline{WP} pin was asserted.
+If the Enable Sector Protection command was issued before or while the \overline{WP} pin was asserted, then simply deasserting the \overline{WP} pin would not disable the sector protection.
+In this case, the Disable Sector Protection command would need to be issued while the \overline{WP} pin is deasserted to disable the sector protection.
+The Disable Sector Protection command is also ignored whenever the \overline{WP} pin is asserted.

-A noise filter is incorporated to help protect against spurious noise that may inadvertently assert or deassert the $\overline{WP}$ pin.
+A noise filter is incorporated to help protect against spurious noise that may inadvertently assert or deassert the $\overline{\text{WP}}$ pin.

-The table below details the sector protection status for various scenarios of the $\overline{WP}$ pin, the Enable Sector Protection command, and the Disable Sector Protection command.
+The table below details the sector protection status for various scenarios of the \overline{WP} pin, the Enable Sector Protection command, and the Disable Sector Protection command.

-Table 9-1.WP Pin and Protection Status
+Table 9-1.
+WP Pin and Protection Status

-Time Period WP Pin Enable Sector Protection Command Disable Sector Protection Command Sector Protection Status Sector Protection Register Command Not Issued Previously Х Disabled Read/Write 1 High - Issue Command Disabled Read/Write Issue Command Enabled Read/Write 2 Low Х Х Enabled Read Only 3 High Command Issued During Period 1 or 2 - Issue Command Not Issued Yet Issue Command - Enabled Disabled Enabled Read/Write Read/Write Read/Write
+Time Period WP Pin Enable Sector Protection Command Disable Sector Protection Command Sector Protection Status Sector Protection Register

+Command Not Issued Previously Х Disabled Read/Write

+1 High Issue Command Disabled Read/Write

+Issue Command - Enabled Read/Write

+2 Low Х Х Enabled Read Only

+Command Issued During Period 1 or 2 Not Issued Yet Enabled Read/Write

+3 High Issue Command Disabled Read/Write

+Issue Command - Enabled Read/Write